rickwporter/openapi-spec-tools/CLI_GEN.md

 The generation tool overwites existing files with new content, so it is expected that you will need to run this many times to get a complete CLI for your service.
 However, it does NOT delete previously generated files, so just be aware that you will need to manually delete files associated with an old sub-command.

+## Background

+A CLI is something that many seasoned developers utilize (yeah, old guys like Rick).
+A CLI is a common tool to use when trying to determine whether there's an issue with the API or the GUI.
+This tool is leverages learning from a couple jobs where CLI development was being done various ways.
+This documents some of the design decisions.

+### Use of Python

+Python is relatively easy to read, write, understand, and debug.
+It has good frameworks for a CLI, and is Rick's most frequently used language (at the time of writing).

+### Use of Typer

+The [typer project](https://github.com/fastapi/typer) provides a user friendly product.
+It also provides a developer friendly interface that makes code generation relatively easy (e.g. help is colocated with the variables).

+### Layout File

+It is difficult to get a good CLI structure through inference from the OAS.
+Rather than get it wrong, let the user tell you what the CLI should look like.
+Hopefully, the layout structure is easy to extend over time.

+### No OpenAPI Models

+There were a couple reasons that drove development in the direction of not using output from the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator):
+1. Runtime performance
+1. Service Non-Conformance

+The runtime performance suffered when using OpenAPI generated apis/models.
+The models were loaded from each module which took a lot of time on each user command.
+As there got to be 500+ operations/models, the load time just to get help from the CLI took upwards of 4 seconds.

+Not all services do a good job of adhering to their OpenAPI specification.
+For example, some provide an integer in cases when the OAS says they will return a string.
+Failures to parse server responses due to non-conformant data caused a bad users experience (leading users to blame the CLI).
+The CLI is not the tool to test adherence to the OAS.